aM-aShakur/ThreeRecipes/README.md

-# odin-recipes
-# This project will be a simple recipes list.
-My favorite foods in one place!
-I will be using HTML primarily as this is the first project of the Odin-Project-Foundations.
-I am excited to make use of my skills in HTML.
+This project is a simple HTML only site.
+Three of my favorite recipes, completed in my first year of Uni.